conormccaffery/Housing-Supply-Analysis-Project/README.md

 *Significance Codes: `***` p<0.001, `**` p<0.01, `*` p<0.05*

-- **Model Fit:** The model achieved an Adjusted R-squared of **0.9985**, indicating a high level of explanatory power for the historical data.
+- **Model Fit:** The model achieved an Adjusted R-squared of 0.9985.
+Note: In time-series data with strong upward trends, R-squared is heavily inflated.
+This non-stationarity is exactly why Augmented Dickey-Fuller (ADF) tests and differencing were required for the subsequent ARIMA modeling.

 ### ARIMA Time-Series Forecasting
 The time-series data was fitted using an `auto.arima()` approach, resulting in an **ARIMA(1,1,0)** model specification.